Senior Al Jazeera journalist killed during Israeli raid in West Bank | Law-Order

 ''We condemn this heinous crime, intended to prevent the media from carrying out its message, and we hold the Israeli government and the occupation forces responsible for her death,” the channel wrote on Twitter.

-"We call on the international community to condemn and hold the Israeli occupation forces accountable for the deliberate killing of our colleague Shireen Abu Aqua," it said.
+“We call on the international community to condemn and hold the Israeli occupation forces accountable for the deliberate killing of our colleague Shireen Abu Aqla,” it said.

-In footage from the scene, the 51-year-old was seen wearing a PRESS vest and a helmet and was hit below the ear in an area not covered by her helmet.
+In footage from the scene, Abu Aqleh was seen wearing a PRESS vest and a helmet and was hit below the ear in an area not covered by her helmet.

-Samedi, working for the Jerusalem-based Al-Quds newspaper, told the local media that he and Abu Aqua were identified as reporters, wearing their press vests, when they were shot at.
+Samodi, working for the Jerusalem-based Al-Quds, told the local media that he and Abu Aqla were clearly identified as reporters, wearing their press vests, when they were shot at.

+Describing Palestinian accusations as ''unfounded'', Israeli Prime Minister Naftali Bennett in a statement to the Knesset (parliament) on Wednesday defended the Israeli army, which he said acted ''carefully and responsibly'' during its operation in the West Bank.

+''To begin with, I would like to address the events in Jenin.
+Last night, IDF (Israel Defence Forces) forces conducted an extensive operation in northern Samaria, as part of the efforts of the State of Israel to stop the deadly wave of terrorism.

 ''Palestinians in Jenin were even filmed boasting 'We hit a soldier; he’s lying on the ground'.
 However, no IDF (Israel Defence Forces) soldier was injured, which increases the possibility that Palestinian terrorists were the ones who shot the journalist,'' Bennett was quoted as saying in a statement.

-He also asserted that the IDF forces will continue their counterterrorism operations to end the "deadly wave of terror" and restore security to the citizens of Israel.
+He also asserted that the IDF forces will continue their counterterrorism operations in order to end the “deadly wave of terror” and restore security to the citizens of Israel.

-Born in East Jerusalem, Abu Aqua had worked for several agencies such as UNRWA, Radio Voice of Palestine, Amman satellite channel, the Moftah Foundation, and Radio Monte Carlo before joining Al Jazeera in 1997.
+Born in East Jerusalem, Abu Aqla had worked for several agencies such as UNRWA, Radio Voice of Palestine, Amman satellite channel, the Moftah Foundation and Radio Monte Carlo before joining Al Jazeera in 1997.

-Human rights group Yesh Din called for an international investigation into her death, saying that the Israeli defense establishment "has proven in several cases that it is unable to investigate such incidents on its own."
-Abu Aqla's death "requires urgent international intervention to get to the truth, we call for the establishment of an independent international commission of inquiry to investigate this case in-depth," it said.
+Human rights group Yesh Din called for an international investigation into her death, saying that the Israeli defence establishment “has proven in several cases that it is unable to investigate such incidents on its own.”
+Abu Aqla’s death “requires urgent international intervention in order to get to the truth, we call for the establishment of an independent international commission of inquiry to investigate this case in depth,” it said.

 The IDF has been operating in Jenin and across the West Bank in an attempt to stop a series of recent attacks that have killed 19 people in a month and a half.